-The Department of Psychiatry is dedicated to the treatment of patients, education of learners and research into mental illness.
+The Department of Psychiatry is dedicated to the treatment of patients, education of learners and research into behavioral health conditions.
 The department provides a full array of services, including inpatient care at the Missouri Psychiatric Center, 24/7 emergency and hospital consultative services and outpatient adult and child clinics.

-The department directs the pre-clinical IPC Block 6 dedicated to neurosciences, which includes many of the psychiatry faculty and members of other departments, including neurology and family medicine.
-Psychiatry is a six-week core clinical clerkship for medical students and also offers electives for senior medical students.
-The department fills its general adult residency with top candidates.
-A large number of the resident graduates practice in mid-Missouri.
-Fellowships in child and adolescent and forensic psychiatry are additional department teaching programs.
-Of note, several of our faculty have received coveted School of Medicine teaching awards in recent years.
+Our department directs the pre-clinical IPC Block 6, dedicated to neurosciences, and includes members of other departments such as neurology and family medicine.
+Psychiatry is a six-week core clinical clerkship for medical students and offers electives for senior medical students.
+Medical students can work with the Thompson Center for Autism and Neurodevelopmental Disorders.
+The department’s general adult residency is filled with top candidates, many of whom practice in-state after graduation.
+The department also educates fellows in programs dedicated to child and adolescent psychiatry and forensic psychiatry.